Piro-D/FloodPredictor/README.md

 Project Initilization (Very Important)

 1. Create a Virtual Environment
-Create a new virtual enviroment in the project directory, run [python -m venv .venv] in the terminal
+Create a new virtual enviroment in the project directory, run this query in the terminal [python -m venv .venv]

 2. Virtual Environment Activation
-Activate the new virtual enviroment by running [.\.venv\Scripts\Activate] in the terminal
+Activate the new virtual enviroment by running this query in the terminal [.\.venv\Scripts\Activate]

 3. Install Required Dependencies
-Install all required python packages, by running [pip install -r requirements.txt] in the terminal
+Install all required python packages, by running this query in the terminal [pip install -r requirements.txt]

 4. Install the Live Server Extension (If not already installed) Install the live server extension in VScode if it isnt already installed.